pietro-agnorelli/polls-api/README.md

-This client is used to manage a simple polling sistem, in which authenticated users can create polls and vote, while results and a list of all polls is visible to every user. the authenticaton is implemented using django REST framework token authentication the following is a list of endpoints with request methods and functionalities:
+This client is used to manage a simple polling sistem, in which authenticated users can create polls and vote, while results and a list of all polls is visible to every user.
+Authenticaton is implemented using django REST framework token authentication. the following is a list of endpoints with request methods and functionalities:
 | ENDPOINT  | HTTP METHOD | FUNCTION |
 | --- | --- | ------- |